ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Motivating Anisotropic Certificates

 To visualize these concepts, we illustrate the decision boundaries of a base classifier $f$ trained on a toy 2-dimensional, radially separable (with respect to the origin) binary classification dataset, and consider two different input test samples (see Figure~\ref{fig:2d_examples}).
 We compare the \textit{optimal} isotropic and anisotropic certified regions of different shapes at these points.
 In Figures~\ref{fig:2d_isotropic_l1} and~\ref{fig:2d_anisotropic_l1}, we compare an isotropic cross-polytope (of the form $\|\delta\|_1 \leq r$) with an anisotropic generalized cross-polytope (of the form $\|\mathbf{A}\delta\|_1 \leq r$), while in Figures~\ref{fig:2d_isotropic_l2} and~\ref{fig:2d_anisotropic_l2} we compare an isotropic $\ell_2$ ball (of the form $\|\delta\|_2 \leq r$) with an anisotropic ellipsoid (of the form $\|\mathbf{A}\delta\|_2 \leq r$).
 Notice that in Figures~\ref{fig:2d_isotropic_l1} and ~\ref{fig:2d_isotropic_l2}, due to the curvature of the classification boundary (shown in white), the optimal certification region is isotropic in nature, which is evidenced by the similarities of the optimal isotropic and anisotropic certificates.
 On the other hand, in Figures~\ref{fig:2d_anisotropic_l1} and~\ref{fig:2d_anisotropic_l2}, the location of the decision boundary allows for the anisotropic certified regions to be considerably larger than their isotropic counterparts, as they are not as constrained by the closest decision boundary, \ie the \textit{worst-case} performance.
 We note that these differences are further highlighted in higher dimensions, and we study them for a single CIFAR-10 test set sample in Appendix~\ref{app:anisotropic_v_isotropic_high_dims}.

-As observed from the previous examples, anisotropic certification reasons more closely about the shape of the decision boundaries, allowing for further insights into constant prediction (safe) directions.
+As shown, anisotropic certification reasons more closely about the shape of the decision boundaries, allowing for further insights into constant prediction (safe) directions.
 In Figure~\ref{fig:cifar10_safe_in_ancer}, we present a series of test set images $x$, as well as practically indistinguishable $x+\delta$ images which \textit{are not inside} the optimal certified isotropic $\ell_2$-balls for each input sample, yet \textit{are within} the anisotropic certified regions.
 This showcases the merits of using anisotropic certification for characterizing larger safe regions.